ArctosDB/documentation-wiki/_how_to/How-to-manage-taxonomic-classifications.markdown

 * If there's no classification in your collection's preferred classification, see **The name I want to use exists, there's no classification in "my" preferred taxonomy**.
 Names may have multiple "definitions" in multiple classifications.
 * If there's a homonym among collections using a shared classification, us the contact button on the bottom of any Arctos page for help.
 Example: Philometra is a lepidopteran under the Arctos classification, you also use the Arctos classification and need to catalog Philometra-the-nematode.

+# Editing non-classification data

+* Non-classification data include the scientific name, common name, and relationships to other taxa.
+Taxon relationship types are managed in the code table [TAXON_RELATIONSHIP](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_RELATION)
+* When a taxon gets merged (i.e., synonymized) into another taxon, you want to create a relationship between these two names.
+The old name becomes the 'synonym of' the new name, and the new name becomes the 'accepted synonym of'